The Rise of Tesla in New Zealand

 Charts include both NZ New and Used Import registrations.

 There have been 6649 Tesla EVs registered in New Zealand.
 This includes both NZ new and used imports.

 Will Tesla Retain Its Dominance?

 A browse at the top 10 EVs shows the rapid rise of the MG ZS EV (spurred on by the SUV format, lower pricing, and the rebate).
-The next most popular make of EV is Hyundai, and the new IONIQ 5 may just push numbers up enough to challenge Tesla as the most dominant EV brand in the marketplace.
+The updated MG ZS (2022 model year) sold out its pre-sales amount of 500 cars within a few weeks in March 2022.